 Active page to discuss settling with Capital One.

 Update: Capital One is still heavy with using the courts to collect (even though I mentioned seeing less of this right now).
 They are a situational credit card bank.
 They rely heavily on analytic decisions.
 I recommend getting help if you want to get the better deals, or to avoid their aggressive collection tendencies.
 More so when you are juggling Capital One with other credit cards.

 4. Discover Card debt settlement policies are unique.

-Predictability: Discover trends today are settling credit cards (on accounts that qualify) for between 40% and 50%.
-There are some limited instances where settlements have been lower.
+Predictability: Discover trends today are settling credit cards (on accounts that qualify) for between 30% and 50%.
 Discover tends to not offer the 94 days to pay on settlements, preferring to get a single payment when settling before they charge off the account and place it for collections.
 But Discover is one of few creditors to offer a 60/60 plan to some of their card holders.
 This is where they offer to reduce the debt to 60% of the balance and spread the payments on that amount over 60 months.
-Discover does not sell much to debt buyers.
+Discover is not selling to debt buyers right now.
 And they are one of the more aggressive creditors to place accounts with attorneys for collection after charge off.
-If the focus of this ranking and review were anything other than pre-charge-off settlements, I would not have them at number 4.

 Flexibility: Discover provides a different type of flexibility like mentioned above.
 Where Discover may not offer the 3 month payment terms; the 60/60 plan; as well as some of the strategic ways I have helped people navigate a Discover settlement when juggling other accounts; combined with a good reduction on their balances; places them above the remaining banks for this category.